MalteQuandt/physicsrenderer/README.md

 #### Installation with CLION

 First, go to File -> New -> Project from Version Control, then input the remote git repository https://github.com/MalteQuandt/physicsrenderer.git and clone.
 After that is done, wait for a bit and after it has configured, start the building and run the project!

+### Classes

+- **Logger class**
+  Logger utility that provides multiple logging channels for debugging purposes
+- **State struct**
+  Data class that contains all the state for the application, from the glfw window to the objects that are managed by this application
+- **FileHandler**
+  Utility class that handles file management
+  - loadFileString

+- **InputParser class**
+  * Parse Command Line inputs
+  * Check, if option is set
+  * Change startup state depending upon options
+- **ShaderProgram class**
+  * Create fragment & vertex shader
+  * Link shader
+  * Bind & unbind shader
+  * Set shader options
+- **Camera class**
+- **Overlay Renderer class**
+- **2D support first, then 3d**
+  - Renderer, that acts as a base class for either:
+    * 2DRender, render unit that renders 2D
+    * 3DRender, render unit that renders 3D
+- **Entity class**
+  An entity is an object in the world that has a position and all the other properties needed to accurately model it's physical behavior.
+- **Scene Graph class**
+- **Physics class**

 ### References